Fall 2018 - Online

 This course assumes that the student has some computer skills and understands how to use products such as email, browsers, word processing, and spreadsheets.
 There may be times where you will need help from ITS or STSG (Stead), which are the university's and the College of Business' computer support departments, respectively.

 Course Software: Excel (PC or Mac) 2013, 2016, 365.
 This course uses some software that is Windows-only software: Microsoft Project 2013 or 2016, and Microsoft Visio 2013 or 2016.
-UIowa students are eligible to get MS Office 365 for free from ITS.
+UIowa students are eligible to get MS Office 365 for free from Microsoft.
 MS Project 2013 and MS Visio 2103 can be downloaded for free from the Microsoft "Imagine" website (see the Downloading Imagine Software video.)
 I have STSG send students their MS Imagine username and password when the course begins, and for whatever reason, this email from MS Imagine ends up in most students' junk box.
 Watch for this.

 This is a Management Sciences course, and one where a Windows PC is needed.
 (See Management Sciences position about PC-only software.)

 Macintosh users can: 1) Work from a university computer lab on a Windows PC.
 All software that we will use is available on any College of Business lab computer.
 2) Install a Windows emulator on your Mac, such as Parallels or VMware, or VirtualBox.
 STSG (Stead) and ITS can help you install one of these virtual PCs.
 As an example, I use a Macintosh MacBook Pro laptop with VMware, and have a Windows 10 PC that I can run from my Mac whenever I need to be in PC environment.